PE Wax

 • Depending on its formulation, PE wax might not be compatible with certain polymers or substances, which can be a limitation in some manufacturing processes.

 • While PE wax itself is safe, issues can arise with its disposal.
-Proper disposal methods are required to prevent any potential environmental impact.
+Proper disposal methods we require to prevent any potential environmental impact.

 • In certain specialized applications, the properties of PE wax might not fully meet the requirements, necessitating the use of alternative materials or additives.